uber/needle/README.md

 ## Getting started with Needle

+Using and integrating with Needle has three steps.
 Each of the following steps has detailed instructions and explanations in the linked documents.

 1. Include `NeedleFoundation` module in your Swift project.
 2. [Integrate Needle's code generator with your Swift project](./GENERATOR.md).